kboughto/CompGeom_FinalProject/README.md

 - matplotlib
 - networkx

-You may install all using:
+You may install all by running the following command in your terminal:

 pip install numpy opencv-python shapely matplotlib networkx

 ## Running Our Program

-1. Place an image of a classroom into the sample_classrooms folder if you would like to use a new environment example.
+1. If you would like to use a new classroom environment example besides the default, place an image of a classroom into the sample_classrooms folder.
 Then in the ConvexHullObstacles.py file change the input for, img =  cv2.imread("sample_classrooms/circle_classroom.png"), to the new classroom environment png name.
 The default setting is the circle_classroom example.
+Click the run button on the ConvexHullObstacles.py file to calculate the convex hulls for the environment, then continue to the next step.
 2. Run the program in CDTPath.py by pressing the top right run button on the file, or if using the terminal type python CDTPath.py into the terminal and press enter.
-3. The resulting visualizations of each step in our pipeline will be stored in the path_progression folder.
+3. The resulting visualizations of each step in our pipeline will be stored in the path_progression folder, open the folder to view the results and shortest path computed.

 ## Explanation of How the Code Works